tc39/notes/es8/2018-01/jan-23.md

 MB: The current PR checks for null/undefined and exits early within array spread.
 We can just move that check to GetIterator to return an empty iterator.

-YK: But it won’t have [Symbol.iterator]
+YK: But it won't have [Symbol.iterator]

 MB: No